r4andom1/BurgerOrder/README.md

-# BurgerOrder
+# Debug branch
-A school exercise where we create a system to for a client to order hamburgers.
+Database needs to run in docker container according to instructions.txt in menustore, app.py can then run locally.